WHAT IS A TALKING HEAD VIDEO?

 Any video camera can be used for a talking head, from the simplest flip camera to the most sophisticated.
 Webcams are a popular choice for talking heads and are probably the easiest way to go.

 No matter what kind of camera you use, it’s usually pretty close to the subject, either literally or via zoom lens.
 The camera will either be staring them directly in the face or, off to the side just a bit in what’s called a 3/4 profile.

 There is a difference in how a viewer will react to someone staring right at them or one glancing off to the side.
 Staring directly is more personal and intimate.
 Looking off to the side makes the viewer feel more like an observer.
-Which is appropriate for your video is up to you.
+Which one is appropriate for your video depends on what feel you are going for.

 I LOVE 30 Rock and The Office, two examples where the characters “confide” in the viewer.
 The director conveys that visually by shooting a standard talking head.

 When you frame up your talking head shot, be aware of what is called head room and nose room.

 TV terms are awfully plain spoken.
 They mean:

 - How much room is there above the head?

 - If they are glancing off to the side, how much room is there from their nose to the screen edge?

 The vast majority of talking heads are medium-close-ups, the exact same as you would see in a still picture portrait.
 The bottom of the shot cuts off in mid chest, maybe mid-stomach, and there is just a touch of head room.
-Sometimes you want to later add other images iin editing, perhaps graphics like a name, location, or logo.
+Sometimes you want to add other images in editing, perhaps graphics like a name, location, or logo.

 If you will be adding to the talking head later in editing, you need to leave room somewhere on the shot to put whatever you will add.
 Typically, names and location graphics are placed on the bottom third of a talking head and called a lower third super.
 Of course you have the option of placing these elements anywhere you want in video editing.